f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

-3. Deploy the BOT Defense profile alon with the BOT Logging Profile.
+3. Deploy the BOT Defense profile along with the BOT Logging Profile.
    Go to Deployment tab > EVALUATE & DEPLOY > Shared Security.

-Create a Deploments to deploy the Remote Logging Changes on the SEA BIG-IP.
+Create a Deployment to deploy the Remote Logging Changes on the SEA BIG-IP.

 .. image:: ../pictures/module1/img_module1_lab1_15.png
   :align: center